 Even if you keep the cage inside the house, the chances are high that the floor is cold.
 During the winter months, place the cage on a few blankets, on wood or bricks.

 Guinea pigs love running on grass, but they can’t really do that during the colder months.
-So, why not bring nature to their cage?
 You can grow your own greens and herbs (that are safe for guinea pigs, of course) and then let your precious pet enjoy the results.

 It’s ok to use heaters if you want to make the room warmer.
-However, never leave the heater on when there is no one at home and make sure to place the thing at least a few feet away from the cage as it is full of fire hazardous elements.
+However, never leave the heater on when there is no one at home.
+Make sure to place the thing at least a few feet away from the cage as it is full of fire hazardous elements.

 Low temperature is not the only thing that can be dangerous for the guinea pig’s health.
 In fact, hot weather is even more challenging for the little guys as they cannot sweat and adequately regulate their body temperature.

-- Clean the cage more often – it is logical that if your pet drinks more water, it would need to go to the toilet more often.
+- Clean the cage more often.
+It is logical that if your pet drinks more water, it would need to go to the toilet more often.
 Keeping the cage clean would be a bit more time-consuming during the hotter months.
 However, it is extremely important to clean as a dirty and humid environment is the ideal place for bacteria.
-Click to find out how to properly clean a guinea pig cage.

 Now, you are practically an expert when it comes to the guinea pig and their temperature tolerance.
 Always remember that safety comes first, so do take that into consideration whenever you are making any changes to your fluffy ball’s lifestyle.